snm42/EboardDatingSimLMAO/README.md

 The game takes place over 6 days, Wednesday, Thursday, Friday, Monday, Tuesday, and finally the next Wednesday.
 On the next wednesday, the ending the player recieves is revealed and they get to see if the eboard members like them or not.

 Try to follow the following SIN during your route.
-Not necessary, but it'd be funnier.
+Not necessary, but it'd be funnier. <br>
 Sam - Wrath <br>
 Calvin - Sloth <br>
 Sebastian - Gluttony <br>